Boxplot / Diagrams

 Element Description Statistical Value

-Lower box edge Lower edge of the box 25th percentile (Q1); 25% of the data lie below this
+Lower box edge Bottom edge of the box 25th percentile (Q1); 25% of the data lies below it

-Upper box edge Upper edge of the box 75th percentile (Q3); 75% of the data lie below this
+Upper box edge Top edge of the box 75th percentile (Q3); 75% of the data lies below it

 Box (IQR) Area between Q1 and Q3 Interquartile range (IQR = Q3 - Q1); contains the middle 50% of the data